wfurphy/bynder-content-blocks/README.md

    );
    ```

-   You call `createItem()` as many times as you need to create more Items for the same project.
+   You can call `createItem()` as many times as you need to create more Items for the same project and Master Template.

-   > :raising_hand: If you need, you could modify the code so you can specify the `projectId` and `masterTemplateId` each call rather than have them set at the app level.
+   > :raising_hand: If you need to create multiple Items from different projects or with different Master Templates then have a look at the `create-advanced.js` file.

 2. Go back to the CLI and run:

    ```sh
    npm run start
    ```

+   > :raising_hand: You can run `npm run start-advanced` for the advanced Item creation mentioned above.

 3. If you see a positive response object in the CLI then you should be able to find your new Item in your Content Workflow project with the matching text fields populated from your Content Blocks.
 And that's it, you created **Content Blocks** that can be managed in Content Workflow and created a new content Item pre-populated with editable sample content.